 Calibration is the greatest challenge for long baseline LOFAR observations, because of the scarcity of bright, compact sources with simple structure.

-This situation is exacerbated by the large impact of differential ionospheric effects, which limits the amount of averaging that can be performed in frequency and in time.
+This situation is exacerbated by the large impact of differential ionospheric effects, which limits the amount of averaging that can be performed in frequency and in time before initial calibration.

 Imaging can also present difficulties due to the wide field of view, which results in very large numbers of pixels if the entire FOV is to be sampled at the full resolution.
 On the other hand, the high resolution means that individual sources are separated by very many beams, which can simplify the imaging process.
 Individual images of small fields centred on known sources can be made from averaged data.
 For bright sources imaged in this way it should be possible to achieve high dynamic range without imaging the whole field, as is needed for observations using only the Dutch component of LOFAR.

-The greatest possible sensitivity for calibration is obtained in two ways:
+The greatest possible sensitivity for long baseline calibration is obtained in two ways: